 Sometimes kitties need extra socializing before they are adoptable.
 In some cases, they have been neglected or abused; others were never properly socialized as kittens.
 Kitty Buddies commit to work one-on-one with these cats for a minimum of 30 minutes each week.
 It’s not just petting and playing; these cats need special attention and hands-on care.
 For that reason, Kitty Buddy volunteers must first have at least 4 months of experience at Good Mews.

 This committee is responsible for Good Mews’ public image, including branding, media relations, social media, advertising, all printed/ electronic promotional materials, fundraising letters, quarterly newsletters, monthly e-newsletters, Kitty Keeper letters, and any other communications.
 Committee members have specific skills in marketing strategy, videography, photography, graphic design, public relations, advertising, event planning, research, editing, and writing.
 Must be 18+ and have relevant experience or be in a relevant course of study.

-While Good Mews is fortunate to have area vets donate their time and services to provide quality medical care for our residents, we do not have a staff veterinarian.
+Even though we have a staff veterinarian and feline care technicians to attend to most of the medical needs of our cats, extra hands are needed to support some daily duties.
 As a result, trained volunteers help medicate cats twice daily (AM/PM).
 Training/job shadowing required; must be 21+ and commit to bi-weekly or weekly shift.
 Experience preferred but not required.
 Must be comfortable handling all types of purr-sonalities and be willing to learn.

 Do you like planning events or throwing parties?
 Then this is the committee for you!
 There are several ongoing events that help raise much needed money for Good Mews, and we need people to help us plan these.
 Don’t worry, you can definitely still have FUN while raising funds!
 Volunteers are needed to organize annual fundraisers, assist with logistics, plan new events, and more.
 Consider giving your time and expertise to make a BIG difference for the kitties!